 There are two basic ways you can solve most money troubles.
 You can make more money, or spend less money.

 Spending less money is usually easier, because everyone, myself included, buys things they don’t really need.
 But occasionally, making more money is a viable option.

 One way to make more money is to sell items on eBay.
 Selling items on eBay is great because for one, it’s free to list most items for sale.
 Two, you’ll have a worldwide base of potential customers.
 Three, it doesn’t require much time to list and ship an item.

 Since it’s free to put an item up for sale, go ahead try it.
 If you list something for a fixed price, as opposed to an auction, your item can remain up for sale indefinitely.
 If it never sells, no big deal.
-But if it does, then great- you’ve traded an unwanted item for cash!
+But if it does, then great- you’ve traded an unwanted and unused item for cash!